zytric/raj/_posts/2020-07-14-stop-continue.md

 Can addictive activites be good for you?
 How do you know is something is good or bad for you?

 ## 🥇 Activites that may be good for you.
-Have bring one or more of the following attributes.
+Should bring one or more of the following attributes.
  * Meaning
  * physical-, mental-, or spiritual value
  * A feedback loop